 The heel has a raised (and firm) TPU clip that is somewhat similar to the Epic React.
 The Flyknit upper is soft, true-to-size and has a more relaxed fit compared to the Epic.

 2) Nike Epic Phantom React Flyknit Women’s

-This is a lace-free, slip-on version of the regular Epic React, and has to be one of the most easy-to-wear running shoes of 2019.
+This is a lace-free, slip-on version of the regular Epic React, and has to be one of the easiest shoes to wear.
 The absence of laces need not worry you – the knit upper has sufficient tension to keep the foot locked down.

 3) Nike Air Zoom Pegasus 36 Women’s

 Nike’s do-it-all daily trainer sells in both men’s and women’s colors.
-The Pegasus 36’s firm cushioning is suitable for a wide range of runs – from daily workouts on the road and treadmill to the occasional speed day.
+The Pegasus 36’s firm cushioning is versatile enough for a wide range of runs – from daily workouts on the road and treadmill to the occasional speed day.

 The sleeved upper fits true to size and runs warm due to the layered design.